 For brands that rely on Google’s DoubleClick ad stack to add significant efficiencies to their marketing endeavors, the concept of personalization must be continued beyond the ad level and through a strong call-to-action (CTA) to generate ever-importance conversions.

-Post-click optimization is dependent on message-matching landing pages that works seamlessly with an originating ad to continue a sense of familiarity with the consumer.
+Post-click optimization is dependent on message-matching post-click landing pages that works seamlessly with an originating ad to continue a sense of familiarity with the consumer.
 This helps concentrate their attention on the specific brand and product and incorporate a clear and distinct CTA to further prompt the audience along the funnel.

-Slack uses a combination of a display ad and well-designed landing page to deliver a succinct message to the viewer as well as an emphatic CTA.
+Slack uses a combination of a display ad and well-designed post-click landing page to deliver a succinct message to the viewer as well as an emphatic CTA.
 Although the differences between the Volusion and T-Mobile pages might be subtle, those slight variations could have significant impacts on campaign performance.
-Our ad stack ebook will help you identify those subtleties to optimize your own landing pages.
+Our ad stack ebook will help you identify those subtleties to optimize your own post-click landing pages.

 While homepages are useful in fostering brand identity and relaying information to a customer base, they are not suited to maintain engagement.

-Landing pages that are specifically designed to work in conjunction with an ad or series of ads are by far the best option to create continuity and extend an immersive experience that can utilize an impactful combination of content and tone to breed further clicks and sales.
+post-click landing pages that are specifically designed to work in conjunction with an ad or series of ads are by far the best option to create continuity and extend an immersive experience that can utilize an impactful combination of content and tone to breed further clicks and sales.

-Increase conversions optimizing your post-click experience
+Increase conversions optimizing your post-click landing page

-While the advertisement, regardless of the format, might provide the essential first engagement with the consumer, the landing page is where the actual conversion occurs.
+While the advertisement, regardless of the format, might provide the essential first engagement with the consumer, the post-click landing page is where the actual conversion occurs.
 With companies, on average, spending $92 to drive traffic for each dollar devoted to the customer experience, there is an obvious disconnect between actual ad spend and what drives the bottom line.

 One size rarely fits all in digital advertising